KennethOlivas/KennethOlivas/README.md

 # Hello there, Kenneth Olivas ☺👋

-> ### I’m Kenneth Olivas, a student of a software engineer.
-I’ve been developing webs applications for a half year, using JavaScript, Svelte, and Python.
-I am looking for an opportunity to grow as a developer in web application development companies such as Amazon, Google, and Microsoft.
+> ### I’m Kenneth Olivas, a a software engineer.
+I’ve been developing webs applications for years, using programing languajes like Typescript and Python.
+I am looking for an opportunity to grow as a developer in web application development companies.
 Able to effectively self-manage during independent projects as well as collaborate in a team setting.

 <img align="left" width="48%" src="https://github-readme-stats.vercel.app/api?username=KennethOlivas&show_icons=true&theme=tokyonight"/>